CristiGuijarro/Homeodomains/README.md

 Run the domain extraction program:

-`./domainPuller` - This one is hardcoded so may need adjustments to fit user directories etc.
+`./domainPuller` - This one is hardcoded so may need adjustments to fit user directories etc. For future use, this may remain hardcoded for a single command pipeline with full automation.

 Finally to actually classify: